 There’s just so much about it that’s magical.
 When else can you have a tree in the house covered in twinkle lights and shiny dangling ornaments?
 What other time of year has it’s own large set of music completely dedicated to celebrating the season?
 Or when can you eat as many sweets as you want with pretty much zero judgements?

 Hands down, my favorite flavor for Christmas time is peppermint and chocolate.
-I’ve always been a fiend for the cool, sharp rush in your throat after a good bite of something really minty.
-And then you throw in some rich, dark chocolate to contrast and how can any of it be wrong?
+I’m a fiend for the cool, sharp rush in your throat after a good bite of something really minty.
+Throw in some rich, dark chocolate to contrast and how can any of it be wrong?

-So that is why I’m kicking off the first week of what is officially Christmas season with a week entirely devoted to peppermint and chocolate.
-Cookie Week and Christmas Breakfast Week are coming, but we’re starting all of the partying with this Mint Chocolate Chip Cake Roll.
+And that is why I’m kicking off the first week official week of Christmas season by entirely devoting it to peppermint and chocolate, and we’re starting all of the partying with this Mint Chocolate Chip Cake Roll.
 It’s really worthy of the honor of being the inaugural Christmas recipe.

 I really love that it’s so versatile, and not matter how complicated it looks, it really isn’t too time consuming or difficult.
-You could take it to a party and impress with the wow factor.
-Or you could make it for a quiet family gathering and savor it with loved ones.
-Or, if you want it all for yourself, you could tuck a few wrapped slices in the freezer and pull them out to eat while staring at tree lights reflecting on sparkling on ornaments.
+You can take it to a party and impress with the wow factor.
+Or you can make it for a quiet family gathering and savor it with loved ones.
+Or, if you want it all for yourself, just tuck a few wrapped slices in the freezer and pull them out to eat while staring at tree lights reflecting on sparkling on ornaments.
 It’s perfect for celebrating any way, any how.